Table of Contents

 The wildlife here is really wild

 Arizona is famous for its never-ending vast lands packed with unlimited and unknown creatures.
-There’s probably no other places in the US with such an amazing range of species – peccary, bobcat, Mexican wolf, tarantula, great horned owl, rattlesnakes, and mule deer are just some among them.
+There are probably no other places in the US with such an amazing range of species – peccary, bobcat, Mexican wolf, tarantula, great horned owl, rattlesnakes, and mule deer are just some among them.

 Here’s a list of 15 state parks in Arizona where you can meet the Arizona wildlife